Play areas and Sports

 Would you like to help keep the park looking good?
 For over five years the FOWP has taken over the restoration and maintenance of some of the borders and beds in the park.
 These include the Rose Circle, the upper Lauderdale terraces, the Sensory Border, the Sundial and other nooks and crannies in the park.
 To fund the work we run plant sales and other events which the volunteers also help to organise.

 If you enjoy gardening and want to join us, we meet every Thursday morning [except during the deepest winter months] at the Café.
-Please use the contact form on this website to express your interest and for more information.

 You don’t need experience in gardening, you don’t even need tools or gloves.
 Just bring yourself.
 And pass the word on to anyone you think might be interested.
 Everybody is welcome.